FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Edit profile=

 First name=Also known as a "given name", "forename" or "Christian name" in some countries.
-The message appears in the "Edit profile" menu (http://lichess.org/account/profile).
+This sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).
 Translate to whatever best describes this in your language or culture.

 Last name=Also known as "surname" or "family name".
 You put in your last name in this field, which will in turn appear on your profile page.
-The message appears in the "Edit profile" menu (http://lichess.org/account/profile).
+This sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).
 Translate to whatever best describes this in your language or culture.

 Biography=This is next to a text field wherein you can put anything you wish.
 For example, http://lichess.org/@/thibault reads "Developer of lichess".
-This message appears in the "Edit profile" menu (http://lichess.org/account/profile).
+This sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).

 Country=This is a field for the country you are located at.
 Appears on player profiles (example: http://lichess.org/@/thibault).
-The message appears in the "Edit profile" menu (http://lichess.org/account/profile).
+The sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).

 Preferences=